yutingkevinlai/ida_final_project_two/README.md

-# ida_final_project
+# IDA Final Project Second Part

-This is a project of Intelligence Data Analysis course, commits by Yu-Ting Lai
+This is a project of Intelligence Data Analysis course

+committed by Yu-Ting Lai

 ## Second Part: Two Object Pose Classification in A Random Stacking Scene